mangelajo/openshift-net-federation-poc/README.md

 * Copy cloud.yml.example to cloud.yml and edit your credentials to your cloud.
 * Edit inventory file and set 'ssh_key' to the right value
+* Edit ansible.cfg to point to your ssh key, if it's not the standard ~/.ssh/id_rsa or in your ssh agent by setting "private_key_file = /path/to/key"

 ## setup